 - To send comments on articles in the WebSphere Application Server Information Center - 1.
 Display the article in your Web browser and scroll to the end of the article. - 2.
-Click on the Feedback link at the bottom of the article, and a separate window containing an e-mail form appears. - 3.
-Fill out the e-mail form as instructed, and click on Submit feedback. - To send comments on PDF books, you can e-mail your comments to: wasdoc@us.ibm.com or fax them to 919-254-5250.
+Click on the Feedback link at the bottom of the article, and a separate window containing an email form appears. - 3.
+Fill out the email form as instructed, and submit your feedback. - To send comments on PDF books, you can email your comments to: wasdoc@us.ibm.com.
+Your comment should pertain to specific errors or omissions, accuracy, organization, subject matter, or completeness of this book.
 Be sure to include the document name and number, the WebSphere Application Server version you are using, and, if applicable, the specific page, table, or figure number on which you are commenting.

-When you send information to IBM, you grant IBM a nonexclusive right to use or distribute the information in any way it believes appropriate without incurring any obligation to you.
+For technical questions and information about products and prices, please contact your IBM branch office, your IBM business partner, or your authorized remarketer.
+When you send comments to IBM, you grant IBM a nonexclusive right to use or distribute your comments in any way it believes appropriate without incurring any obligation to you.
+IBM or any other organizations will only use the personal information that you supply to contact you about your comments.

-Changes to serve you more quickly